Tasks#

 Parameter Specification#

-Parameters are defined in the input_parameters and output_parameters sections of the task YAML file.
+Parameters are defined in the input_parameters and output_parameters sections of task.yml.
+Examples for each type:

 Integer#